Animal Testing In China: Everything You Need To Know In 2023

 Yes.
 As of May 2021, cosmetics brands are able to enter China without the previously mandatory pre-market animal testing requirement.
 For imported cosmetics to be exempt from pre-market animal testing in China, the brand needs to comply with these five rules:

-• The brand needs to have a GMP certificate – Good manufacturing practices (GMP) is an international standard that ensures that cosmetics products meet the basic principles of safety and quality.
-GMP certificate is issued by the country of origin.
+- The brand must have a GMP certificate – Good Manufacturing Practices (GMP) is an internationally recognized standard that ensures cosmetics meet essential safety and quality requirements.
+The GMP certificate is issued by the brand’s country of origin.

-• The brand needs to appoint a Responsible Agent (RA) – Domestic Responsible Agent is a local Chinese entity that is held accountable for the safety of the products.
-Responsible Agent is the pre-requisite to apply for an NMPA Product Registration.
+- The brand must appoint a Responsible Agent (RA) – A Domestic Responsible Agent is a local Chinese entity responsible for ensuring the safety of the products.
+Having a Responsible Agent is a mandatory step before applying for NMPA Product Registration.

-• The products cannot claim new efficacy – ‘General cosmetics’ can enter the Chinese market freely.
-‘Special cosmetics’ claiming new efficacy, e.g. sunscreen, hair dyes, skin-whitening, and anti-freckling products are still subjected to animal testing.
+- The products cannot claim new efficacy – ‘General cosmetics’ can enter the Chinese market without animal testing.
+However, ‘Special cosmetics’ that claim new efficacy, such as sunscreens, hair dyes, skin-whitening, and anti-freckling products, are still subject to animal testing.

-• The products cannot include new ingredients – To skip animal testing, imported cosmetics cannot contain any ‘New Cosmetic Ingredients.’
-These are ingredients not registered in the Inventory of Existing Cosmetics Ingredients China (see China CosIng).
+- The products cannot include new ingredients – To avoid animal testing, imported cosmetics must not contain any ‘New Cosmetic Ingredients’—ingredients not listed in the Inventory of Existing Cosmetic Ingredients in China (see China CosIng).

-• The products cannot be marketed to children – Childcare and babycare cosmetic products are still subject to pre-market animal testing.
-No exceptions there.
+- The products cannot be marketed to children – Cosmetics aimed at childcare or babycare are still required to undergo pre-market animal testing, with no exceptions.

-The official GMP certificate is the primary requirement for avoiding pre-market animal tests for general cosmetics.
-As the GMP certification can only be issued by the authorities of the country of origin, Knudsen & CRC works with governments in helping cosmetic brands to obtain it.
+The official GMP certificate is the primary requirement for avoiding pre-market animal testing for general cosmetics.
+Since GMP certification can only be issued by the regulatory authorities in the brand’s country of origin, Knudsen & CRC works closely with governments to help cosmetic brands obtain this certification.

-Appointing a Domestic Responsible Agent is another must for cosmetics companies to be able to register their products in China without animal testing.
-Responsible Agents, typically Chinese distributors or consultants, are legal entities registered in China.
+Appointing a Domestic Responsible Agent (RA) is another crucial step for cosmetics companies to register their products in China without animal testing.
+Responsible Agents are typically Chinese distributors or consultants, serving as legal entities registered within China.

-Responsible Agents are held to rigorous standards by the authorities and are subject to serious liability regarding product safety.
-If a responsible agent has violated the laws governing product quality and safety in China in the past, the RA cannot be exempted from the animal tests.
+These agents are held to strict standards by the authorities and bear significant liability for product safety.
+If an RA has previously violated laws related to product quality or safety in China, they will not be exempt from animal testing requirements.

-If the ingredient has been on the Chinese market for longer than 3 years, it is not considered “new” anymore and will be automatically added to the IECIC list (registered list).
-That’s currently the best way of getting ingredients registered without animal tests.
+However, if an ingredient has been on the Chinese market for more than three years, it is no longer considered “new” and will automatically be added to the IECIC (Inventory of Existing Cosmetic Ingredients in China).
+This is currently the best way to get ingredients registered without animal testing.

-The future goal of Knudsen & CRC is to enter new cosmetic ingredients into the database without animal tests.
-The company is presently looking for ingredient suppliers who wish to enter into a pilot project with them on this.
+Knudsen & CRC’s long-term goal is to help introduce new cosmetic ingredients into the Chinese database without the need for animal tests.
+They are actively seeking ingredient suppliers to collaborate on a pilot project to achieve this.

 Can Cosmetics Brands Stay In China And Avoid Post-Market Animal Testing?

-Yes.
-It is possible for imported cosmetics to avoid post-market animal testing in China.
-Chinese authorities do not perform any routine animal tests on cosmetics themselves.
-The company will always have a choice of whether to test its products on animals.
+Yes, imported cosmetics can avoid post-market animal testing in China.
+Chinese authorities do not conduct routine animal tests on cosmetics.
+The decision to test a product on animals is always in the hands of the company.

-The main misconception about post-market animal testing is that Chinese officials perform routine animal tests on products without the company’s awareness or permission.
-That simply does not happen.
+A common misconception is that Chinese officials conduct animal tests on products without the company’s knowledge or consent.
+This is simply not true.

-Animal testing is an expensive method of ensuring product safety and it requires around 10-20 product samples.
-The Chinese government has no incentive in performing these tests themselves.
-The liability to prove the product’s safety lies entirely with the company.
+Animal testing is costly and requires 10-20 product samples, and the Chinese government has no incentive to perform these tests.
+The responsibility for proving a product’s safety rests solely with the company.

-Post-market animal testing in China is a rare thing, especially for general cosmetic products.
-The threat of post-market animal testing can only be triggered by a widespread adverse reaction (harmful effect) from using the product.
+Post-market animal testing in China is quite rare, especially for general cosmetic products.
+The risk of post-market animal testing arises only if there is a widespread adverse reaction to the product, such as an allergy or rash.

-In the new regulatory framework, retailers and distributors are required by law to report all adverse reactions experienced by the consumer.
-Chinese customers are also very active in monitoring product safety.
-In fact, Knudsen & CRC states that around 90% of all adverse reactions are prompted by Chinese consumers.
+Under the new regulatory framework, retailers and distributors are legally obligated to report all adverse reactions.
+Additionally, Chinese consumers are proactive in monitoring product safety, with Knudsen & CRC noting that approximately 90% of adverse reaction reports come from Chinese consumers.

-If officials have gathered sufficient evidence to doubt the safety of a cosmetic product, they will have a right to demand proof of product safety from the company.
-If that demand is issued, the company has three options:
+If officials gather enough evidence to question a product’s safety, they may request proof of its safety from the company.
+In such cases, the company has three options:

-• The company can use an alternative testing method – Alternative methods such as in-vitro testing may or may not be accepted by the government but it’s a viable option to try and keep the product on the shelf while avoiding animal testing.
+- Use alternative testing methods – Methods such as in-vitro testing may be accepted by the authorities, offering a way to keep the product on the market without resorting to animal testing.

 The good news is that China has started to accept alternative testing methods for proving product safety.
 But as it is still not a guarantee, recalling a product from the market is still the surest way to stay cruelty-free in China.